-8.3 Provision of information and models to third parties
+166.37.4 Provision of information and models to third parties

-8.3.1 Generally
+166.3.17.4.1 Generally

-Requests for models and other information must be directed to AEMO.
-As the responsible party for the dissemination of models and other information under clause 3.13.3(I) of the NER, AEMO will manage the dissemination of models and other information held by AEMO in accordance with the NER and will only disseminate it to the extent it is necessary for the purpose for which it is requested by a Registered Participant.
+Requests for models and other information must be directed to AEMO under clause 3.13.3(k) of the NER.
+As the responsible party for the dissemination of models and other information under clause 3.13.3(l)-of the NER, AEMO will manage the dissemination of models and other information held by AEMO in accordance with the NER and will only disseminate it to the extent it is necessary for the purpose for which it is requested by a Registered Participant.

-Clause 3.13.3(I) requires AEMO to provide information that is reasonably required by a Registered Participant to carry out power system studies (including load flow and dynamic simulations) for planning and operational purposes and only some of that information must be treated as confidential information, notably information related to the model source code and power system and generating system model information provided to a TNSP for planning and operational purposes.
+Clause 3.13.3(I) requires AEMO to provide information that is reasonably required by a Registered Participant to carry out power system studies (including load flow and dynamic simulations) for planning and operational purposes and only some of that information must be treated as confidential information, notably information related to the model source code58 and power system and generating system model information provided to a TNSP for planning and operational purposes59.